cloudmesh-community/book/chapters/pi/clusters/pi-hadoop.md

-# Raspberry PI Hadoop Cluster :o:
+# Raspberry PI Hadoop Cluster :o2:

 ![No](images/no.png)